Make a README

 .
 In combination with renv

-, we can obtain the system dependencies of all R packages in the current project:
+, we can obtain the system dependencies of all R packages the current project directly depends on:

 Console